futuretap/InAppSettingsKit/README.md

 If the method returns `nil` or a 0-length string, the title defined in the `.plist` will be used.

 This behaviour is similar to custom table view cells.
-When implementin a method and if you need it, the section key can be retrieved from its index conveniently with:
+When implementing a method and if you need it, the section key can be retrieved from its index conveniently with:

 	NSString *key = [settingsViewController.settingsReader keyForSection:section];